Corfu Declaration: Discussions at Corfu

 The May Declaration was issued while the Triple Entente was still looking for ways to achieve a separate peace with Austria-Hungary and thereby detach it from Germany.
-This presented a problem for the Serbian government exiled on the Greek island of Corfu.
-It increased the risk of a trialist solution for the Habsburg South Slavs if the separate peace treaty materialised, preventing fulfillment of the Serbian war objectives.
-Lacking strong Russian diplomatic backing since the February Revolution, Serbian prime minister Nikola Pašić felt compelled to come to an arrangement with the Yugoslav Committee.
+This presented a problem for the Serbian government exiled on Corfu.
+It increased the risk of a trialist solution for the Habsburg South Slavs if a separate peace treaty materialised, preventing the fulfillment of Serbia's war objectives.
+Lacking strong Russian diplomatic backing since the February Revolution, Serbian prime minister Nikola Pašić therefore felt compelled to come to an arrangement with the Yugoslav Committee.

 The Yugoslav Committee was also placed under pressure.
-It claimed to speak on behalf of South Slavs within Austria-Hungary, but it was openly looking after its own interests.
-The May Declaration presented a challenge to the Yugoslav Committee and the government of Serbia by depriving them of the initiative in the South Slavic unification process.
-This led them both to consider drafting a programme of unification of South Slavic lands in Austria-Hungary and outside it a priority.
+It claimed to speak on behalf of South Slavs within Austria-Hungary, but was also openly looking after its own interests.
+The May Declaration presented a challenge to the Yugoslav Committee and the government of Serbia by depriving them of initiative in the South Slavic unification process.
+This led them both to prioritise drafting a unification programme for the South Slavic lands inside and outside Austria-Hungary.

 Despite being partially funded by the Serbian government, the Yugoslav Committee disagreed with it on the method of unification and the system of government.
 This conflict resulted from a disagreement between Pašić and Supilo.
 Pašić advocated a centralised government based in Belgrade, while Supilo wanted a federation and accused Pašić of championing a Greater Serbian agenda.
 When Pašić invited the Yugoslav Committee for talks in May 1917, Supilo warned against discussions without determining Serbian intentions first.

-Committee members learned that the Triple Entente had promised Italy parts of the Austro-Hungarian territory – sections of the Slovene Lands, Istria, and Dalmatia – under the Treaty of London to entice Italy to join the Entente.
-Most of the committee members were from Dalmatia and saw the Treaty of London as a threat that could only be checked with help from Serbia, prompting them to accept Pašić's invitation to Corfu.
-Supilo resigned his committee membership in protest.
+Committee members learned that, under the Treaty of London, the Triple Entente had promised Italy parts of Austria-Hungary's territory – sections of the Slovene Lands, Istria, and Dalmatia – to entice Italy to join the Entente.
+Most of the Committee members were from Dalmatia and saw the Treaty of London as a threat that could only be checked with Serbia's support, prompting them to accept Pašić's invitation to Corfu.
+In protest, Supilo resigned his committee membership.